Kimbra: 2019–present: Film and television, A Reckoning, and Idols & Vices

 Kimbra made her acting debut in a big screen adaption of the musical-drama production Daffodils released on 21 March 2019.
 The singer stars alongside Kiwi lead actors Rose McIver, from iZombie and The Lovely Bones and George Mason, from Home and Away and Go Girls.
 In March 2020, Kimbra released a course with online music school Soundfly on vocal creativity, arranging, and production.
 In April 2020, she appeared as the lead expert and mentor on TVNZ 2's reboot of Popstars.

 Kimbra embarked on a Sofar Sounds secret location venue tour of the United States in October and November 2021, previewing her upcoming fourth studio album.
 Her fourth album, A Reckoning, was released on 27 January 2023.
 She released her first collaborative album and fifth release overall, Idols & Vices, Vol. 1, in September 2024.
 The album was recorded with several different featured artists including Sahtyre, BANKS, Tommy Raps, Ivy Sole, Fatboi Sharif, Le Asha, DRAM, Dawn Richard, and Taylor Graves.

+For the upcoming animated film Ray Gunn, Kimbra wrote the song, "Too Much to Ask" performed by Scarlett Johansson.
+The song will campaign for a Academy Award for Best Original Song.